-- 2.1.2.2.3 Are covered with at least six inches of cover material on the day of disposal. - 2.1.2.3 Co-disposal of Class 4 waste rock in the TDF is prohibited, unless authorized in writing by ADEC. - 2.1.2.4 Class 1 and Class 2/Class 3 waste rock from underground, Site 23, Site D, Site E, other surface facilities, or construction rock may be co-disposed with tailings in the TDF. - 2.1.2.5 The permittee shall ensure that wastes are deposited into the TDF in a manner that will not damage or otherwise jeopardize the integrity of the containment of the TDF. - 2.1.2.6 Pond 7, an appurtenance of the TDF, must be operated in conformance with the current Certificate of Approval to Operate a Dam issued by Alaska Department of Natural Resources (ADNR), Division of Mining, Land and Water, Dam Safety and Construction Unit. - 2.1.2.7 Water quality in FWMP monitoring stations associated with the TDF must not exceed WQS.
-If a WQS is exceeded for a given parameter, then corrective action as designated in section 2.5.3 must be implemented. - 2.1.3 Site 23 Site 23 must be designed, operated, and reclaimed as a waste containment facility preventing any discharge of solids or liquids according to the waste rock management plan and reclamation and closure plan.
-The following conditions under section 2.1.3 apply to Site 23 and its appurtenances. - 2.1.3.1 Only Class1 and Class 2/Class 31 waste rock may be disposed at Site 23. - 2.1.3.2 Waste rock that is neither Class 1 nor Class2/Class 3 may be temporarily stored at Site 23 provided that it is placed on an impermeable liner, containment and drainage controls prevent release of leachate and runoff, and written Department approval is received. - 2.1.3.3 Water quality in FWMP monitoring stations associated with the Site 23 must not exceed WQS.
-If a WQS is exceeded for a given parameter, then corrective action as designated in section 2.5.3 must be implemented. - 2.1.3.4 The permittee shall ensure that all wastes are deposited in a manner that will not damage or otherwise jeopardize the integrity of Site 23 containment. - 2.1.4 Underground Mine Workings The underground mine workings must be operated and reclaimed as a waste containment facility preventing any discharge of solids or liquids according to the solid waste management plan, waste rock management plan, and reclamation and closure plan.
-The following conditions under section 2.1.4 apply to the waste disposal in the mine. - 2.1.4.1 The following wastes may only be disposed in the underground mine:
+- 2.1.2.2.3 Are covered with at least six inches of cover material on the day of disposal. - 2.1.2.3 Co-disposal of Class 4 waste rock in the TDF is prohibited, unless authorized in writing by ADEC. - 2.1.2.4 Class 1 and Class 2/Class 3 waste rock from underground, Site 23, Site 1350, Site C, Site D, Site E, other surface facilities, or construction rock may be disposed of in the TDF. - 2.1.2.5 The permittee shall ensure that wastes are deposited into the TDF in a manner that will not damage or otherwise jeopardize the integrity of the containment of the TDF. - 2.1.2.6 Pond 7 and Pond 10, appurtenances of the TDF, operated as approved by the Department in consultation with Alaska Department of Natural Resources (ADNR), Division of Mining, Land and Water, Dam Safety and Construction Unit. - 2.1.2.7 When a statistically significant increase in a constituent concentration above a WQS at an FWMP sampling location associated with the TDF is discovered, then corrective action as designated in section 2.5.3 must be implemented. - 2.1.3 Site 23 Site 23 must be designed, operated, and reclaimed as a waste containment facility preventing any discharge of solids or liquids according to the waste rock management plan and reclamation and closure plan.
+The following conditions under section 2.1.3 apply to Site 23 and its appurtenances.
+The term "appurtenances" includes but not limited to impermeable liners, containment embankments, drainage control components such as ditches, roads necessary for the workings, plastic pipes for leachate transmission, and sumps for collection of leachate, manholes, pipe risers, internal dikes, berms, or access ramps. - 2.1.3.1 Only Class 1 and Class 2/Class 3 waste rock may be disposed at Site 23. - 2.1.3.2 Waste rock that is neither Class 1 nor Class2/Class 3 may be temporarily stored at Site 23 provided that it is placed on an impermeable liner, containment and drainage controls prevent release of leachate and runoff, and written Department approval is received. - 2.1.3.3 When a statistically significant increase in a constituent above a WQS at an FWMP sampling location associated with Site 23 is discovered, then corrective action as designated in section 2.5.3 must be implemented. - 2.1.3.4 The permittee shall ensure that all wastes are deposited in a manner that will not damage or otherwise jeopardize the integrity of Site 23 containment. - 2.1.3.5 Ash from combustion of scrap wood material may be disposed at Site 23.

-Waste rock is classified based on acid generation potential ranging from Class 1 waste rock (least acid generation potential) to Class 4 waste rock (greatest acid generation potential).
+&lt;sup>1 Waste rock is classified based on acid generation potential ranging from Class 1 waste rock (least acid generation potential) to Class 4 waste rock (greatest acid generation potential).